Key insights

 Hospital readmission reduction program (HRRP)

-CMS proposes no changes to this program.
+CMS makes no changes to this program.
 HRRP currently includes six applicable conditions/procedures: acute myocardial infarction, heart failure, pneumonia elective primary total hip arthroplasty/total knee arthroplasty, chronic obstructive pulmonary disease, and coronary artery bypass graft surgery.

 PPS-exempt cancer hospital quality reporting program (PCHQR)

-CMS proposes four new measures for the PCHQR program.
+CMS finalizes four new measures for the PCHQR program.
 Three measures relate to health equity: the facility commitment to health equity measure; the screening for social drivers of health measure; and the screen positive rate for social drivers of health measure.
 The fourth new measure is a patient preference-focused measure, the documentation of goals of care discussions among cancer patients measure.

 Medicare promoting interoperability program